Suzanne Noël: Soroptimism

 In 1923, Noël became interested in Soroptimism, a movement for professional women.
 In 1924, she set up one of the first of these clubs in Europe, in Paris.
-She went on to found chapters in ten other European capitals, and in 1930 became the first president of the European Federation, traveling globally in support of Soroptimism until the end of her life.
-After her death, a fund in her name was established within the SIE.
-The main purpose of this fund is said to be covering the cost of continuing education for women physicians who are interested in plastic and reconstructive surgery.
+She went on to found chapters in ten other European capitals, and in 1930, she became the first president of the European Federation, travelling globally in support of Soroptimism until the end of her life.